• Skip to primary navigation

 Feeding a crowd?
 A pan of apple crumb bars is a perfect solution, and no forks required!🍎

 Walnuts are added to part of the shortbread which is then sprinkled over caramelized apples.
-The texture and flavor from the walnuts add a richness to this dessert bar that you won’t get in a pie.
+The texture and flavor from the walnuts add a richness to this dessert bar that you won’t get in a traditional pie.

 Two apple bars stacked with walnuts in the background.